 As an investor, it’s important to understand the average return on stocks and what it can mean for portfolio growth over the long term.
-Overall, the average stock market return is 10% annually in the U.S. — but realistically, that figure is more like 6% to 7% when accounting for inflation.
+Overall, the average stock market return is roughly 10% annually, based on the S&P 500 — but realistically, that figure is more like 6% to 7% when accounting for inflation.

 There is a silver lining to this constant stock market drama.
 If someone loses thousands in the stock market, there’s a chance they’ll gain it back over time.
 That’s why many experts recommend holding onto investments when the market experiences a bad week, rather than selling different stocks at a loss.